-I've been experiencing a bout of dry skin recently (see my review of Tretinoin Cream 0.025%) and the "moisture" version of this BB has saved my butt this past month.
+I've been experiencing a bout of dry skin recently (see my review of Tretinoin Cream 0.025%) and the "moisture" version of this BB has saved me this past month.
 I suffered peeling skin, and makeup would only make that more visible.
 Any foundation/BB cream except this one, which leaves my skin smooth and hydrated for the full work day.
-It also has great coverage for any red marks, dullness, or discoloration.
-The only downside to this BB is that it is a teeny bit gray-toned.
-If I'm going somewhere important, I'll usually dab a thin layer of Estee Lauder Double Wear 11 (which is a tiny bit too dark to use all-over) over my cheekbones/chin/sides of forehead to give a more finished/matte/refined look and neutralize the grayness.
-SPF25 is a bonus, but I wouldn't go out for a day in the sun with this alone.
-And I can definitely say that when I inevitably get too tan for this BB this summer, I'm not looking forward to trying to find a darker foundation that is this all-around good.
+It has great coverage for any red marks, dullness, or discoloration.
+SPF27 is a bonus, but I wouldn't go out for a day in the sun with this alone.

 I really wanted to like this BB cream but does NOT work for NC30 skin. :(